github/site-policy/Policies/github-corporate-terms-of-service.md

 **GitHub makes no warranties of any kind in relation to Developer Products and is not liable for disclosures to third parties that Customer authorizes to access Customer Content.
 Customer’s use of any third-party applications is at its sole risk.**

-If Customer buys Developer Products through GitHub Marketplace, the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) control such purchase.
-This Agreement and the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) will govern Customer's use of GitHub Marketplace.
+If Customer buys Developer Products through GitHub Marketplace, the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) and this Agreement will govern Customer's use of GitHub Marketplace.

 ### I. Advertising on GitHub